werf/werf/docs/pages/how_to/gitlab_ci_cd_integration.md

 There are two stages — `cleanup_registry` and `cleanup_builder`, in the `.gitlab-ci.yml` file for the cleanup process.
 Every stage has only one job in it and order of stage definition (see `stages` list in the top of the `.gitlab-ci.yml` file) is important.

 The first step in the cleanup process is to clean registry from unused images (built from stale or deleted branches and so on — see more [about werf cleanup]({{ site.baseurl }}/reference/registry/cleaning.html)).
 This work will be done on the `cleanup_registry` stage.
 On this stage, werf connect to the registry and to the kubernetes cluster.
-That is why on this stage we need to use deploy runner.
 From kubernetes cluster werf gets info about images are currently used by pods.

-The second step — is to clean up cache on build node **after** registry has been cleaned.
+The second step — is to clean up build cache **after** registry has been cleaned.
 The important word is — after, because werf will use info from the registry to clean up build cache, and if you haven't cleaned registry you won't get an efficiently cleaned build cache.
 That's why is important that the `cleanup_builder` stage starts after the `cleanup_registry` stage.

 Add the following lines to `.gitlab-ci.yml` file: